frankiearzu/ExpressLRS/gyro_doc/README_GYRO.md

 ## HISTORY

 This code is an adaptation of the original gyro code created by Alex Wigen [Original Code](https://github.com/awigen/ExpressLRS/tree/add-rx-gyro-support).
-A lot of code has been changed from the original to make it easier to setup..
+A lot of code has been changed from the original to make it easier to setup.
+Some parts of code has been taking from other open source project, including Inav, OpenXSensor Gyro.

 I got some of the new RX with Gyro from Hello Radio Sky to play (Thanks Ken!).
 The idea is to have code that works out-of-the box for this receivers.
+THE HelloRadio Gyro RX are still not for Sale!
+What i got are prototypes.

 This code is the Official ELRS v4.0 + Gyro.